 Testing.
-AMET control components are produced in house, which allows us control over the quality and the ability to test each component as it is produced.
-This includes individual components such as control boards and complete assemblies like control modules and the XM Controller.
+AMET® control components are produced in house, which allows us control over the quality and the ability to test each component as it is produced.
+This includes individual components such as control boards and complete assemblies like control modules and the XM® and XPro Controllers.
 Each component and assembly is rigorously tested, as is the whole system to ensure proper functionality, compatibility and longevity.

 Fixturing.
-AMET performs retrofits on manipulator, seam welder, lathe, positioner, and cladding fixturing made by virtually any manufacturer.
+AMET® performs Automated Welding System Control Retrofits on manipulator, seam welder, lathe, positioner, and cladding fixturing made by virtually any manufacturer.
 The fixturing can be new or used as long as it is functioning adequately at the beginning of the retrofit process.

 Integration.
 The controls and motion components are integrated with the fixturing for performing hard automation welds.
-The advantage to an AMET retrofit is that we design the software and hardware of our controls to seamlessly integrate with each fixture.
+The advantage to AMET® Automated Welding System Control Retrofits is that we design the software and hardware of our controls to seamlessly integrate with each fixture.
 This holistic approach ensures compatibility with virtually any weld fixture.

 Optional Features on Retrofits

 Intersecting bore location and size can be programmed through the XM® or XPro Controller.
 During cladding, the arc will automatically be extinguished when the torch reaches the edge of the intersecting bore and then reignite once it reaches the other side.
 This will be repeated until the system has clad around the entire intersecting bore and then continuous cladding will resume.
 Bores must intersect the main part at an angle perpendicular to the center.

 Offline Programming Software

 Weld programs can be created, modified, or stored on a PC.
 These programs can be moved back and forth between the controller and the PC using a USB storage device or through an Ethernet connection.
 This software can increase productivity by allowing programs to be created/edited while the weld controller is executing another weld program.